EttusResearch/uhd/CODING.md

 * In this repository, we almost always use fast-forward merges, and no merge commits.
-* Prefix all commit messages with the section of code they apply to (Example:
-  "x300: Fixed overflow at full moon"
+* Prefix all commit message subject lines with the section of code they apply to, and use the imperative mood (Example: "x300: Fix overflow at full moon").
+  Try and keep the subject line to 50 characters, but make 72 characters a hard limit.
-* Keep the subject line of a git commit short and concise (so that `git log --oneline` is actually useful), and follow up in greater detail in the body of the commmit message.
+* Follow up in greater detail in the body of the commmit message.
 The body is separated from the subject line with one blank line.
-* Avoid long lines in commit messages (standard is 50 characters for subject, and 72 characters for body).
+Consider the body of the git commit an email to the future reader of this changeset, so don't be sparse in the commit body, and use it to explain the *what* and *why* of this commit (the "how" part should be obvious from the code change).
+Lines should be limited to 72 characters.
 * Avoid refactoring, whitespace cleanup, or fixing code to match coding guidelines in the same commit as modifying behaviour.
 Prefer dedicated cleanup commits.